supleed2/EIE4-FYP/writeup.md

 # Testing and Results

-> Describe testing plan, how the project deliverable will be verified.
-(Actual test results can go in the Appendix if repetitive / large) Accurate summary of results should be in the report.
-Include a precise description of what works, and how this has been shown / established.
-Examiners may try to compile your project, so this section should accurately reflect the state of the project.
-This chapter shows qualitatively and quantitatively how well the deliverable works, relates to understanding / analysis of the hardware behaviour.
-This section is about functional correctness.

 This section discusses the testing of individual blocks within the overall design, and the tools used to verify correct operation.

 ## Phase to sine amplitude conversion

-One area with a noticable impact on performance is the phase to sine amplitude conversion of samples within the `cordic` and `saw2sin` SystemVerilog modules, as incorrect amplitude values can result in audible glitches in the waveform output at the 3.5mm headphone port.
+One area with a noticeable impact on performance is the phase to sine amplitude conversion of samples within the `cordic` and `saw2sin` SystemVerilog modules, as incorrect amplitude values can result in audible glitches in the waveform output at the 3.5mm headphone port.
 The cordic module was first checked as a standalone module, and then integrated into the `saw2sin` module and exhaustively tested at each input value as the output amplitude only depends on the input phase and waveform selections, with no internal state between input values.

 This testing was automated using `cocotb`, a Python-based verification framework for SystemVerilog and VHDL designs, and the repository containing the modules and testbench is [available on GitHub](https://github.com/supleed2/cordic).
 The Python testbench defines the timing and values of the inputs and checks the output value against the reference, however simulation is handled by an external simulator.
 In this module, only two-state simulation is needed as unknown and high impedance values are not used so [Verilator](https://github.com/verilator/verilator/) is used as the simulator, as simulations are much faster than other simulators while maintaining cycle accuracy.
 If exact timing is required, using another simulator may be more appropriate as support for timing directives is limited in Verilator.